R-Sruthi/app-employee-manager/README.md

-# Generated Application
+# Generated Application (Round 2)

 ## Description
-Create an employee management system that displays employee data in a table with search and filter functionality.
+Add advanced features to the employee management system including department statistics, charts, and export functionality.

 ## Features
-- Display employee data in a responsive table
+- Add department statistics dashboard
-- Add search by employee name
+- Include bar chart for salary distribution
-- Add filter by department
+- Add employee count by department
-- Include sortable columns
+- Implement data export to CSV
-- Make it mobile-friendly
+- Add employee edit functionality

 ## Setup
 This application is automatically deployed to GitHub Pages and should be accessible immediately.